nightuser/xkb-keyboard-indicator/README.md

 # xkb-keyboard-indicator

 XKB Keyboard indicator.
-Indicator in Unity and KDE and regular systray application in other DE/WM.
+It's indicator in Unity and KDE and regular systray application in other DE/WMs.

 ## Status

 Currently only indicator and initial settings dialog are available.

+## TODO

+[ ] Migrate to CMake from plain old Makefile
+[ ] BUG: Sometimes settings are changed from outside (manual re-applying is needed)

 ## Installation

     # build
+    mkdir build
+    cd build
+    cmake ..
     make

     # copy settings schema